ryanatkn/gro/src/lib/docs/config.md

 # config

-Gro supports SvelteKit apps, Node libraries, and Node servers with minimal abstraction with the help of an optional config file that lives at `$PROJECT/gro.config.ts`.
+Gro supports SvelteKit apps, Node libraries, and Node servers with minimal abstraction with the help of an optional config file that lives at the root `gro.config.ts`.
 If a project does not define a config, Gro imports a default config from [`src/lib/gro.config.default.ts`](/src/lib/gro.config.default.ts), which looks at your project for the familiar patterns and tries to do the right thing.